 To meet our students' individual learning needs, remedial and advanced programming may be available.
 Students are placed in these programs based on school evaluation facilitated by the school Resource Teacher.
-Our Lady of Lourdes offers classes in STREAM.

 The religious beliefs of the Catholic faith permeate the curriculum.